 February 4 has been declared as the date for the Goa state elections by the Election Commission (EC).
 With the dates of the polls announces, the EC has issued strict guidelines to the Casinos.
 The EC has asked casino operators in Goa to be careful not to be used by political parties or candidates for parking or distributing money for their Assembly polls.
-People who play poker in India will be keen on the outcome of the elections
+People who play poker will be keen on the outcome of the elections

 Goa`s Chief Electoral Officer (CEO) has said that it will take strict action against violators, saying the poll watchdog is keeping a strict watch on activities in offshore and onshore casinos.
 He said casino operators have the right to carry on their business within the legal framework, “but if they are used to violate the norms, then strict action would be initiated against them”.